MobileReality/react-native-select-pro/.changeset/flat-otters-punch.md

 '@mobile-reality/react-native-select-pro': patch
 ---

-reduce bundle size by change enum with union type
+reduce the bundle size by changing from an enum to a union type